-Length of time after which the system logs out inactive users.
-For portal users, the timeout is between 10 minutes and 24 hours, even though you can only set it as low as 15 minutes.
-Select a value between 15 minutes and 24 hours.
-Choose a shorter timeout period if your Salesforce org has sensitive information and you want to enforce stricter security.

-Note: The last active session time value isn't updated until halfway through the timeout period.
-So if you have a 30-minute timeout, the system checks for activity when 15 minutes have passed.
+For portal users, even though the actual timeout is between 10 minutes and 24 hours, you can only select a value between 15 minutes and 24 hours.
+Choose a shorter timeout period if you want to enforce stricter security for sensitive information. - Note: The last active session time value isn't updated until halfway through the timeout period.
+So if you have a 30-minute timeout, the system checks for activity after 15 minutes.
 If you update a record after 20 minutes, your timeout resets because it's 5 minutes after the active session time is checked.
 In that scenario, you have another 30 minutes before logout occurs, for a total of 50 minutes.
-But if you update a record after 10 minutes, logout occurs 20 minutes later (30 minutes total) because there was no activity in the past 15 minutes.

-Disable session timeout warning popup

-Determines whether the system prompts inactive users with a timeout warning message.
-Users are prompted 30 seconds before timeout, as specified by the timeout value.

-Force logout on session timeout

-Requires that when sessions time out for inactive users, current sessions become invalid.
-The browser refreshes and returns to the login page.
-To access the org, the user must log in again.

-Note: When using this setting, avoid selecting Disable session timeout warning popup.
+But if you update a record after 10 minutes, logout occurs 20 minutes later (30 minutes total) because there was no activity in the past 15 minutes. - 3.
+Select Disable session timeout warning popup to disable the timeout warning message for inactive users.
+When this parameter isn't selected, a timeout warning message prompts inactive users 30 seconds before timeout, or as specified by the timeout value. - 4.
+Select Force logout on session timeout to invalidate timed-out sessions for inactive users.
+The browser refreshes and returns to the login page, and the user must log in again for access. - Note: When using this setting, don't select Disable session timeout warning popup.